bitstopco/download21/README.md

-download21 - Turning Satoshis into Offline Files
+download21 - Serving files for satoshis via the 21 BC
 ===========================================================

 This is a project to allow device to device offline caching of files from streaming/music sites